MoeinT/AZ-104/README.md

 ### Azure Firewall
 The purpose of Azure firewall is to ensure outbound and inbound communications to the internet are safe.
 For this, we need to make sure it has a public ip address to have an interface to the internet.

-## Domain Name System (DNS)
-When a packet of data needs to be routed through the TCP protocol, a connection is established between the client, i.e., a laptop, to a server, i.e., www.microsoft.com, through the use of IP addresses.
-In this scenario, how would the client know the IP address of server?
-In real-world scenarios, a domain name is assigned to the IP address of the machine running an application.
-The domain name is then communicated to users/clients.

-In reality, there are DNS servers available on the internet that map domain names to IP addresses.
-In the above scenario, the client will access the DNS server on the internet and query the domain name of the server to find its IP address.

-## Routing a domain name to a VM
-When an application is up & running on a VM hosted in Azure, we have the possibility to assign a domain name to the IP address of that VM.
-That name will be appended to ```<regionname>.cloudapp.azue.com```.
-However, we can also buy a domain name from vendors in the market, and make sure all incoming traffic to that domain gets routed to the IP address of the machine running our application.
-We can do so by adding a record to the DNS server provided by the vendor.
-There are a number of different records available, but the most common one is the "A" record but in each one we will have to provide the IP address of the server running our application.

-## Azure DNS Zone
-Here you'd create a zone that maps onto the public domain already bought, and instead of creating the records within the external service provider, it'd be possible to create it within the Azure platform.
-This allows us to manage the domain fully within Azure.

-## Different records
-There are a vareity of record types we can add into the Azure Zone service:

-**Record A -** It's the most simple record type, also known as the "Address" record, that maps a domain name into the IPv4 address of the server running that domain's service.

-**Record NS -** Name Servers are responsible for providing results for queries by the DNS resolver for a specific domain.
-When a DNS resolver makes a query, it first checks the Name Server for that domain.
-Once the NS is found, it queries the NS to find the necessary information for that domain in question, i.e., the A records to find the IP address mapped to it.